TRedzepagic/cnn-gui-colorizer/README.md

 # Colorizer GUI using CNNs
 An app using a neural network approach to colorize images and videos.
 <br>
-The application "hallucinates" possible colors (so an acceptable result is a probable result, not necessarily the real truth)
+The application (the neural net rather) "hallucinates" possible colors (so an acceptable result is a probable result, not necessarily the real truth).
 <br>
 GUI written in [DearPyGui](https://github.com/hoffstadt/DearPyGui) to allow a pleasant user experience.
 ## Installation & Usage